Science-Mentorship-Institute/eemp_embedded_sys/README.md

 ## Low level Programming
 - High Level API Calls
 - Register Access
--

 ## Hardware
-Since we are doing all this in simulation, the hardware aspect of this is software defined.
+Since we are doing all this in simulation, the hardware aspect is software defined.
 This means that the components exists as description that the simulation software reads to understand.

-# Background
-- In this lab, you will go over how electronics are developed at the software layer using a simulation software called Wokwi.
+In the real world, you do need to understand the hardware aspect of the system.

 ## Wokwi: Interface
 - Play Button